-Note: This post may be out of date and some code may no longer do what is was originally intended.
-Since completing my PhD, I no longer have access to Matlab and am unable to update the post.
+Note: This post may be out of date and some code may no longer do what was originally intended.
+Since completing my PhD, I no longer have access to Matlab and am unable to verify the accuracy of the post

 Have you ever applied custom styling to a figure in Matlab only to discover this styling does not transfer to subsequent figures?
 Unfortunately, plot styling only applies to the figure it was initially applied to.
 Luckily, an under-documented feature in Matlab allows you to set global properties for your figures.
 Matlab features a short document (find it here) about setting default properties.

 For more details about how to customize the appearance of a plot, see my post Publication Quality Plots with Matlab.

 groot is the graphics root object), a list of over 1000 properties and their factory default values will print.
 These are the factory default properties that Matlab will apply to all plots.
 These settings cannot be directly changed, but we can override them using with the

 The default settings can be viewed by running

 get(groot, 'Default').
 This may print nothing initially, or it may print a few properties (on my computer it prints

 defaultFigurePaperPositionMode).
 To set one of these properties, we use